uhi22/foccci/README.md

 ## Finished Todos
+- [x] Footprints for the bigger capacitors too small. -> Use 1210 for C65, C66, C67,
+- [x] Many texts in the silk screen are not readable due to overlap with solder or components
+- [x] Some of the many capacitors on the supply lines could be removed
+- [x] Use 0805 for all 100nF, instead of mixing 0805 and 1206.
+- [x] The EN pin of the CAN transceiver should have the flexibility to solder-bridge to GND and 3V3, to allow different type of transceivers.
+- [x] Change footprint of the test points for flash programming, so that squared connector pins fit into.
+- [x] highside LED drivers for RGB button
+- [x] VDDA of the STM32 needs additional 1µF according to STM application note AN2834. https://www.st.com/resource/en/application_note/an2834-how-to-get-the-best-adc-accuracy-in-stm32-microcontrollers-stmicroelectronics.pdf chapter 4.2.1 -> C14 added.
+- [x] add port locking driver
+- [x] Complete the schematic and the layout for the DRV8874 h-bridge driver
+- [x] add PP detection
+- [x] change to 4 layers
+- [x] One of your AMS1117 seems to have a 100nF output cap and the other doesn't.
+- [x] 470u input cap is an electrolytic?
+Yes.
 - [x] Which connector?
 DTM13-12PA-12PB-R008 https://openinverter.org/forum/viewtopic.php?p=58697#p58697
 - [x] HCT04: Risk of activating the contactors if the controller power fails.
 Find a better solution.
 - [x] Check boot config on GPIO 0 to 2.